SAILResearch/awesome-foundation-model-leaderboards/README.md

 | [AgentBench](https://llmbench.ai/agent/data) | AgentBench is the benchmark to evaluate language model-as-Agent across a diverse spectrum of different environments. |
 | [AgentStudio](https://skyworkai.github.io/agent-studio) | AgentStudio is an integrated solution featuring in-depth benchmark suites, realistic environments, and comprehensive toolkits. |
 | [CharacterEval](https://github.com/morecry/CharacterEval?tab=readme-ov-file#leaderboard) | CharacterEval is a benchmark to evaluate Role-Playing Conversational Agents (RPCAs) using multi-turn dialogues and character profiles, with metrics spanning four dimensions. |
+| [GTA](https://github.com/open-compass/GTA?tab=readme-ov-file#leaderboard) | GTA is a benchmark to evaluate the tool-use capability of LLM-based agents in real-world scenarios.
 | [Leetcode-Hard Gym](https://github.com/GammaTauAI/leetcode-hard-gym?tab=readme-ov-file#leaderboard-for-leetcode-hard-python-pass1) | Leetcode-Hard Gym is an RL environment interface to LeetCode's submission server for evaluating codegen agents. |
 | [LLM Colosseum Leaderboard](https://github.com/OpenGenerativeAI/llm-colosseum?tab=readme-ov-file#results) | LLM Colosseum Leaderboard is a platform to evaluate LLMs by fighting in Street Fighter 3. |
 | [MAgIC](https://github.com/cathyxl/MAgIC?tab=readme-ov-file#leaderboard) | MAgIC is a benchmark to measure the abilities of cognition, adaptability, rationality and collaboration of LLMs within multi-agent sytems. |